-The Clara Schumann Channel is a blog resource, along with popular social media platforms on X-Twitter, Instagram, newsletter, and YouTube, dedicated to debunking myths around the infamous Madame Schumann.
+The Clara Schumann Channel is a blog resource, enhanced by popular social media platforms on Substack, Instagram, YouTube, and X-Twitter, dedicated to debunking myths around the infamous Madame Schumann.
 The platform is followed by radio hosts, academics, music industry professionals, and classical music fans around the world.
-With overlooked research and a modern feminist lens, Sarah places Clara Schumann’s life and music within the context of popular history.
+With a modern feminist lens, Sarah places Clara Schumann’s life and music within the context of popular history.
 Her fresh perspective challenges traditional narratives around Clara’s composer status in the classical music canon, her professional influence on her husband Robert and her “beloved friend” Johannes Brahms, and the role of women in music history.

 Links to Articles, Lectures, and Interviews